I believe in precision.

 In 2012, Allison returned to the Midwest to Grand Rapids, Michigan eager to launch a new phase in her career.
 She branded herself as ABURR, a company that not only includes haircutting and styling, but also styling services for runway, editorial, and even salon consultation services.

-Allison believes that a great haircut is both technical—creating the shape and visual—fine tuning the shape.
-She ascribes to the “less is more” philosophy, believing that a carefully executed cut shouldn’t require a lot of styling, meaning less fuss and longer lasting looks for her clients.
+Allison believes that a great haircut and color is both technical—creating the shape, and visual—fine-tuning the shape.
+She ascribes to the “less is more” philosophy, believing that a carefully executed cut and color requires minimal styling, meaning less fuss and longer-lasting looks for her clients.